scmmmh/metadata-tutorial/source/filter_transform_data/filter/basic_filters.rst

 Basic Filters
 =============

 The basic filters provided by Polymatheia allow you to compare a value in a record to a fixed value.
 We have already seen the simplest basic filter, the :code:`'true'` filter.
-The following basic filters are provided:
+Polymatheia provides the following basic filters:

 * :code:`('true',)`: Lets any record pass.
 * :code:`('false',)`: Lets no record pass.